 ManageEngine offers a number of user authentication monitoring system.
 All of them are based on Active Directory.
-AD360 is the first of those tools in our list.
+AD360 is the first of those tools on our list.
 The focus on Active Directory means that this tool will only be of any use to you on the Windows Server environment, although ManageEngine usually writes all of its software so that it can also run on Linux.
-This is a very comprehensive AD management system that not only accesses the AD files, but keeps an eye on them to protect them from hacker tampering.
+This is a very comprehensive AD management system that not only accesses the AD files but keeps an eye on them to protect them from hacker tampering.

 AD360 controls Active Directory coverage of file systems, network resources, Microsoft Office, and Microsoft Exchange Server email systems.
 It can also track access to cloud-based services through remote domain controllers.
 The interface of this management tool gives you access to AD records.
 You can add, delete, alter, and suspend access rights through AD360.